cdec/cdec.github.com/guide/compiling.md

     ./tests/run-system-tests.pl

 <hr/>
-# Building the Python extensions
+# Building and installing Python extensions

     cd python
     python setup.py build
+    python setup.py install

+Note: the Python extensions must be installed somewhere Python will look for them by default.
+If you do not have access to Python's default library directory or do not wish to install cdec there, we recommend using [virtualenv](http://virtualenv.readthedocs.org)

 <hr/>
 # Third-party software dependencies